-Whether through the planning of a “Greater Rockaway” or our continual efforts to keep the coast clean and accessible for the public to enjoy, we are always looking for new ways to improve the quality of life for the Rockaway community.
+Whether through the planning of a “Greater Rockaway” or our continual efforts to keep the coast clean and accessible for the public to enjoy, we are always looking for new ways to help improve the health and wellbeing of the Rockaway community.

 A community hub for emerging artists, and scientists alike to connect with local residents and visitors to the Rockaways through programming and public art exhibitions

 The Greater Rockaway Community & Shoreline Enhancement Plan is focused on the restoration of the dunes along the Atlantic shoreline of the Rockaway Peninsula and prioritizes local voices, biodiversity, and long-term stewardship.

 Since 2015, RISE has been working to activate demapped sections of Rockaway Freeway to serve as a "wellness corridor" for pedestrian use and local events focused on improving the health and wellbeing of our community.

 Connect (virtually) with friends and neighbors during the pandemic through our new Book Club

 This film is a compilation of written stories, photographs and videos developed by high school schools in NYC documenting their personal experiences during the pandemic.

 Check out the Mental Health Resource Guide for the Rockaways to learn about existing mental health services in the Rockaways and reduce social stigma among people in need.

 RISE commissioned artists to host temporary art exhibitions to activate the public space under and adjacent to the elevated A line train tracks in Rockaway, Queens.

 We are working to develop materials to empower homeowners in the Rockaways to prepare for flooding, reduce damages from future floods, and recover more quickly